zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zos-security.md

     **Note:** Internally, the `SafPlatformUser` code returns more details with all possible `errno` values.
 But `RestAuthenticationEntryPoint` class does not provide all details to the client for security reasons (e.g. it does not want to help attacker by saying that the user ID is valid but the password is not).

 2. Credentials are expired.
-User has enterred correct credentials but they are expired.
+User has entered correct credentials but they are expired.
 Standard HTTP status code `401` is returned with more details in the body in the format of `ApiMessage`.
 Client can look for key `org.zowe.commons.zos.security.authentication.error.expired` to recognize that the password is expired:

     ```json
     {